 Jeff Bezos raised Amazon’s starting wage to $15 because of pressure from workers and Bernie Sanders — showing how, even when workers and socialists are weak, we can win against the most powerful people in the world.

 By fighting him tooth and nail for seven years, Chicagoans have established that Rahm Emanuel is garbage.
 No matter what he does next, that stench isn't coming off.

 Even when they’re flush with cash, companies like UPS still attack workers’ standards.
 Workers have to force their bosses to back off.

 At its best, the labor movement hasn't just fought for better wages.
 It's fought to bring democracy to workplaces marked by despotism.

-Thirty-five years ago this week, El Salvador’s US-backed soldiers carried out one of the worst massacres in the history of the Americas at El Mozote.
+On December 11, 1981, El Salvador’s US-backed soldiers carried out one of the worst massacres in the history of the Americas at El Mozote.